alvarobartt/ml-monitoring-with-wandb/README.md

 ## :detective: Monitoring

-Before starting with the ML monitoring, you will need to setup your Weights and Biases account and install the required Python packages so that you can dump the logs in your Weights and Biases project's page.
+Before starting with the ML monitoring, you will need to setup your Weights & Biases account and install the required Python packages so that you can dump the logs in your Weights & Biases project's page.

-First you need to login to Weights and Biases at https://wandb.ai/login, where the preferred option is to log in using your GitHub account, so that you can synchronize both GitHub and wandb.
+First you need to login to Weights & Biases at https://wandb.ai/login, where the preferred option is to log in using your GitHub account, so that you can synchronize both GitHub and wandb.

 ![wandb-login](images/wandb-login.png)